Vault2501/Meshed-Banana-image/README.md

   ```

 ### Run Scripts on Installed Debian or Ubuntu Based System
-To install reticulum on an existin image, use the following instructions:
+To install reticulum on an existing image, use the following instructions.

 - Install git
   ```